 Keywords: embeddings, word embeddings, probabilistic embeddings, hierarchical representation, probabilistic representation, order embeddings, wordnet, hyperlex

 Abstract: By representing words with probability densities rather than point vectors, proba- bilistic word embeddings can capture rich and interpretable semantic information and uncertainty (Vilnis & McCallum, 2014; Athiwaratkun & Wilson, 2017).
-For example, such embeddings trained on an unlabelled corpus can represent lexical entailment, where the learned distribution for a general concept such as “animal” can contain the distributions for more specific words such as “dog” or “cat”.
-However, for some words such as “mammal”, the entailment signal is often weak since “mammal” is usually not used in place of ”dog” or “cat” in natural sentences.
-In this paper, we develop the use of density representations to specifically model hierarchical data.
-We introduce simple yet effective loss functions and distance metrics, as well as graph-based schemes to select negative samples to better learn hierarchical probabilistic representations.
-Our methods outperform the original methodology proposed by Vilnis & McCallum (2014) by a significant margin and provide state-of-the-art performance on the WORDNET hypernym relationship prediction task and the challenging HYPERLEX lexical entailment dataset – while retaining a rich and interpretable probabilistic representation.
+The uncertainty information can be particularly meaningful in capturing entailment relationships – whereby general words such as “entity” correspond to broad distributions that encompass more specific words such as “animal” or “instrument”.
+We introduce density order embeddings, which learn hierarchical representations through encapsulation of probability distributions.
+In particular, we propose simple yet effective loss functions and distance metrics, as well as graph-based schemes to select negative samples to better learn hierarchical probabilistic representations.
+Our approach provides state-of-the-art performance on the WordNet hypernym relationship prediction task and the challenging HyperLex lexical entailment dataset – while retaining a rich and interpretable probabilistic representation.

 Code: [![github](/images/github_icon.svg) benathi/density-order-emb](https://github.com/benathi/density-order-emb) + [![Papers with Code](/images/pwc_icon.svg) 1 community implementation](https://paperswithcode.com/paper/?openreview=HJCXZQbAZ)